Families of noncoding RNA

 Figure 3.
 Structure of IDT Standard Negative Control Gapmer ASO Sequence.
 A central core of phosphorothioate-modified DNA is flanked by 2’-O-methyl (2’OMe) modified RNA bases. [* = phosphorothioate linkage; m = 2’OMe modification.]

 There are currently no predictive algorithms for ASO design as the inability to predict target accessibility makes it difficult to develop such algorithms.
 Targets could be inaccessible due to protein binding or inherent RNA secondary structure.
 IDT recommends empirical testing by performing an initial screen using 5–10 PS-modified, standard, desalted DNA oligos to establish target accessibility.
 Once an accessible site is located, the PS-modified DNA ASO can be substituted with a 2’OMe gapmer ASO to reduce toxicity and, importantly, increase Tm, which correlates with increased ASO potency.

 RNase H–dependent antisense silencing using gapmer ASOs is a powerful tool for specific modulation of nuclear noncoding RNAs.
 The technique also holds promise as a therapeutic tool for correcting RNA gain-of-function effects in RNA-dominant diseases .
-For help with designing your antisense experiments, contact IDT Technical Support at firstname.lastname@example.org.
+For help with designing your antisense experiments, contact our application support scientists at firstname.lastname@example.org.